j6k4m8/onenine/README.md

 # onenine

-`onenine` is a daemon process that guarantees that your servers have precisely "one nine" of uptime.
-It does this by pausing docker containers on a schedule.
+`onenine` is a container management tool that guarantees that your servers have precisely "one nine" of uptime.
+It does this by pausing docker containers if they accidentally have too many of nine.

 ## Installation